Sudip1844/MovieZoneBot/replit.md

 - **Ad Integration**: Ad links are generated with secure tokens; users are redirected through an ad page before accessing content.

 ### Feature Specifications
 - **User Registration**: Automatic registration on `/start` command with role-appropriate welcome messages.
+Welcome messages are shown only for new users to prevent repetitive messaging when accessing expired download links.
 - **Movie Search & Browse**: Users can search by query or browse categories with detailed movie information and download options.
 - **Movie Request System**: Users can submit movie requests, which admins can manage.
 Users are notified upon fulfillment.
 - **Admin & Owner Features**: Comprehensive management of users, movies, channels, and requests.